About

 Stating Your Wishes for Organ Donation

 In most states, you can use your health care directive, to express your wishes about donating your organs, tissues, or body after death.
-Choosing to Donate Your Organs If you already know whether you want to be an organ donor—or have already made arrangements to donate your organs, or body, you can
+If you already know whether you want to be an organ donor—or have already made arrangements to donate your organs or body—simply follow the instructions on the

 -